Skip to main content

 • Voluntary restitution and apology to the victim

-These factors may lead to sentencing below the guideline range or allow plea deals for non-jail outcomes such as probation, reducing the long-term impact of the physical injury crime on the defendant.
+These factors may lead to sentencing below the guideline range or allow plea deals for non-jail outcomes such as probation, reducing the long-term impact of the bodily injury crime on the defendant.

 The mental state of the defendant, or "mens rea," is a pivotal factor in establishing criminal liability for a physical injury crime in New York.
-A defense strategy often hinges on demonstrating the lack of the requisite intent to cause injury, which can lead to dismissal or a significant downgrade of the charge.
+A defense strategy often hinges on demonstrating the lack of the requisite intent to cause injury, which can lead to dismissal or a significant downgrade of the charge, particularly if the bodily injury was accidental.
 This section explores how intent is assessed in cases involving physical injury.

 18 Jul, 2025